parallelbeings/CRC32_Check_Flash_Dump/README.md

 ### How it works:

-1. The utility will read the given binary contents in block/sector/pages.
+1. The script will read the given binary contents in block/sector/pages.
-2. The utility will bruteforce/search for a CRC32 checksum value in each block/sector/pages and returns "-1" or "0" when a match crc32 value is found.
+2. The script will bruteforce/search for a CRC32 checksum value in each block/sector/pages and returns "-1" or "address of the crc value" when a match crc32 value is found.

 For example, the tool here was written for a GD25VE16C SPI NOR flash(16Mb/2MB).
 The datasheeet of the flash memory mentions the memory organization and how the Block/Sector/Page size is defined.